MURYLLOZ/Roku-IPTV-Player/README.md

-Roku-IPTV-Player
+**Roku-IPTV-Player**

-The Simplest Application for Roku you can use to watch IPTV
+The Simplest Application for Roku you can use to watch IPTV.

 Please, feel free to fork and PR.
-Now it's just a draft
+Now it's just a draft.

 Thanks @kane2931 for ideas and updates.